Your tax-deductible donation will help us fund a hangar to protect our military aviation heritage for future generations.

 A constant fundraising effort is required to maintain the museum, acquire aircraft exhibits, improve the facility to better accommodate our visitors to improve their experiences is constant.
 The Museum receives no government assistance at all.
 The Museum attributes its success to the generosity of local businesses, individuals, volunteers and members of the Museum that is responsible for Castle Air Museum developing in to a premier showcase of military aviation history, preserved for posterity.

-The thousands of hours that are spent restoring the aircraft can quickly be negated by outdoor weather conditions.
+The thousands of hours spent restoring our aircraft can quickly eroded by outdoor weather conditions.
 Heat, rain, dust and wind take their toll on the aircraft.
 Furthermore, being primarily an outdoor display museum limits access to the artifacts which cannot be displayed in an uncontrolled environment.